Enoch Burke claims he was defamed in newspaper article

 Jailed teacher Enoch Burke claims he was defamed in a newspaper article published about him last weekend.

-The High Court heard on Thursday morning that Mr Burke, who has spent more than a month in Mountjoy Prison more than his failure to stay away from the school he works at, wants to sue parties, including the Sunday Independent, more than an article published in the Sunday paper.
+The High Court heard on Thursday morning that Mr Burke, who has spent over a month in Mountjoy Prison over his failure to stay away and not try to teach at the school where he works, wants to sue parties, including the Sunday Independent, over an article published in the Sunday newspaper.

 Mr Burke, who was suspended in August from his position at Wilson’s Hospital School in Co Westmeath, claims he has been the subject of internal disciplinary and High Court proceedings due to his objection to transgenderism.